 - Historic investment returns experienced over the period of the investment.

 - Our view of future investment conditions.

 - The effects of smoothing.
-Smoothing means that in years of good investment growth we may hold back some of the investment returns, so that we can top up bonuses in years where the performance is not as good.
-You can find more information on smoothing in our PDF file: Understanding Smoothing (Q38839) PDF size: 47KB factsheet.
+Smoothing aims to even out some of the short-term ups and downs that may be experienced when investing in the stock market or other investments.
+You can find more information on smoothing in our PDF file: Understanding Smoothing (Q38839) PDF size: 85KB factsheet.

-- The type of with profits policy you have and the terms of your policy, including the type and extent of any guarantees.
+- The type of with profits policy an investor has and the terms of their policy, including the type and extent of any guarantees.

 - Money built up in the With Profits Fund that is over and above what we expect to need for future obligations such as tax, expenses and future bonuses to policyholders.

 Following the closure of the With Profits Fund to new business on 31 January 2015, we have considered annually whether to distribute part of this money.
 For the bonus declaration for 2019, we’ve added 0.5% to the value of the underlying assets.
 This value is not added directly to an investor's bonus rate but is allowed for when we work out what bonus they are entitled to.